ShaoShuai0605/Misevolution/Readme.md

 ## 📖Introduction

-**Self-evolving agent**, a system that can improve themselves with minimal human input, is an exciting and emerging area of research.
+**Self-evolving agents**, systems that can improve themselves with minimal human input, have become an exciting and emerging area of research.
 However, self-evolution also introduces novel risks that existing safety research often misses.
 In this work, we study the case where *an agent's self-evolution deviates in unintended ways, leading to undesirable or even harmful outcomes*.
 We refer to this as **Misevolution**.
 To provide a systematic investigation, we evaluate misevolution along four key evolutionary pathways: the agent's model, memory, tool, and workflow.
 Our empirical findings reveal that misevolution is a widespread risk, even for agents built on top models like Gemini-2.5-Pro.